-For the fall semester, we plan to offer our same-day drop ins virtually over Zoom.
+For the fall semester, we plan to offer our virtual same day quick question/resume appointments.
 These appointments are are 15-minute meetings with a career counselor for support with internship/job searches, resumes, cover letters, or any other quick question or concern.
 Please note that we only hold drop-ins while classes are in session.

-Students can sign up for a virtual drop-ins slot starting at 8:45am each day and up to the time of the drop-in slot.
+Students can sign up for a virtual same-day quick question/resume appointment slot starting at 8:45am each day and up to the time of the appointment slot.
 For example, if it is 10:44am and there is a slot available at 10:45am, a student can sign up for the 10:45am slot.

 Notes on scheduling:

-- Drop-ins will be virtual via Zoom.
+- Same-day quick question/resume appointments will be virtual via Zoom.
 You will receive a confirmation email with a link to join.

 - Monday-Friday 2:30 pm - 4:00 pm